fenton1000/mf-portfolio-one-mmk/README.md

 ### 3.6 Contact Us

-* Contains contact details including, telephone number, email address and address.
+* Contains contact details including, telephone number, email address and postal address.

 * Includes a contact form that can be completed and submitted.
 The form has required fields so as to ensure correct completion.
 Upon submission a comfirmation page is returned.